Our mission and history

 The American Academy of Equine Art, Inc. is a non-profit, tax exempt organization founded in 1980 at the suggestion of Alexander Mackay-Smith and Dr. Joseph Rogers, board members of the Westmoreland Davis Foundation at Morven Park in Leesburg, Virginia.
 The idea was to assemble the finest equine artists in the country to exhibit together, share creative ideas, and, eventually, to establish a teaching organization - modeled after the Royal Academy in England.

-In 1992, the Academy entered into an agreement with the Kentucky Horse Park in Lexington, Kentucky to hang two exhibitions per year in the William G. Kenton Gallery at the Park's International Museum of the Horse - a juried show in the fall and an invitational show in the spring.
-Today, the academy exhibitions are looked upon by collectors and dealers as a source for the best in contemporary equine art, as they feature artists from all parts of the United States as well as other countries.
-Many of the Academy's full and associate members are among the finest and most recognized equine painters and sculptors working today.
+Today, the academy exhibitions are looked upon by collectors and dealers as a source for the best in contemporary equine art, as they feature artists from all over North America, as well as other countries.
+Many of the Academy's Signature and Juried members are among the finest and most recognized equine painters and sculptors working today.

-The AAEA is a non-profit, 501©3 organization.
+The AAEA is a non-profit, 501(C)3 organization.
 It does not discriminate on the basis of national or ethnic origin, race, color, creed, gender, age or disability in any of its programs or policies.